james-lagreca/james-lagreca/README.md

 ## Current Research
 My research investigates:
 - Slip rates, earthquake chronologies, and complex rupture traces along the Alpine Fault in New Zealand
-- High-resolution mapping using LiDAR and DEMs to evlauate seismic hazard in Austalia and NZ.
+- High-resolution mapping using LiDAR and DEMs to evlauate seismic hazard in Australia and NZ.
 - Intraplate aftershock sequences
 - Earthquake Environmental Effects